simonebortolin-msc-thesis/accel-sim-framework/README.md

 ./util/hw_stats/run_hw.py -B rodinia_2.0-ft
 ```

 Note: Different cards support different profilers.
 By default - this script will use nvprof.
+The nvprof cannot be used if the capabilty is greather or equals than 7.5.
 However, you can use nsight-cli instead using:
 ```bash
 ./util/hw_stats/run_hw.py -B rodinia_2.0-ft --nsight_profiler --disable_nvprof
 ```